 Commercial cleaning – due to strict cleaning regulations for Covid-19, the demand for commercial cleaning has outstripped the supply of the workforce.
 For businesses who do not or cannot utilise commercial cleaning, safe cleaning practices are outlined by Safe Work Australia.

-As a result, organisations are relying more and more on recruitment agencies and recruitment online to fill labour skill gaps when staff need to stay home to prevent spreading infection.
+As a result, organisation services are relying more and more on recruitment agencies and recruitment online to fill labour skill gaps when staff need to stay home to prevent spreading infection.

-At TRS Resourcing, we have been working directly with clients to ensure we can source the best talent for the roles they require, as quickly as possible.
-And to do this, we have changed our own processes to ensure everyone’s safety is upheld.
+At TRS Resourcing Recruitment Agency , we have been working directly with clients to ensure we can source and find the best solutions for the roles they require, as quickly as possible.
+And to do this, we have changed our own labour hire processes to ensure everyone’s safety is upheld.